Tenryu-ji Temple in Kyoto

 History

-Originally the first Zen temple of Japan (Danrin-ji Temple) was located at the Tenryu-ji site.
-Later emporer Emperor Go-Saga (1220 - 1272) and his 7th son Emperor Kameyama (1249 - 1305) built an imperial villa (Kameyama Detached Palace) at this location.
+Originally the first Zen temple in Japan (Danrin-ji Temple) was located at the Tenryu-ji site.
+Later Emporer Go-Saga (1220 - 1272) and his 7th son Emperor Kameyama (1249 - 1305) built an imperial villa (Kameyama Detached Palace) at this location.
 In 1339 Tenryu-ji was built by Ashikaga Takauji (1305 - 1358).
-Takauji was the first shogun and founder of the Ashikaga shogunate and he wanted to honour Emperor Go-Daigo (1288 - 1339) with these buildings.
+Takauji was the first shogun and founder of the Ashikaga shogunate and he wanted to honor Emperor Go-Daigo (1288 - 1339) with these buildings.
 The temple complex was completed in 1345 and covered an area of nearly four square kilometers.
-During the centuries the temple complex with its over one hundred subtemples was destroyed 8 times (1358, 1367, 1373, 1380, 1447, 1468, 1815, 1864) by fire and the latest reconstruction in a smaller scale is dating back to the Meiji era (1868 - 1912).
-Finally in 1994 Tenryu-ji received the status of an UNESCO World Heritage Site as part of the Historic Monuments of Ancient Kyoto.
+During the centuries the temple complex with its over one hundred sub-temples was destroyed 8 times (1358, 1367, 1373, 1380, 1447, 1468, 1815, 1864) by fire, and the latest reconstruction on a smaller scale dating back to the Meiji era (1868 - 1912).
+Finally, in 1994 Tenryu-ji received the status of a UNESCO World Heritage Site as part of the Historic Monuments of Ancient Kyoto.

 Location